 I acknowledge that I'm about to cry.
 "Me too," she says, sympathetic yet composed, intent on ending her thought on a hopeful note.
 "But I'm learning at least not to follow those thoughts.
 But it is very, very, very hard."

 Her unfettered admissions of joy and sadness keep coming without apology or pretense.
 They're neither intentional nor completely unplanned: Slate simply says what she feels in the moment with conviction, and is connected to art that does the same.
-"Many times my own life has been enhanced or even saved by other people who have shown their sorrow in a beautiful and digestible way," she states plainly, naming the illustrator and author Maira Kalman as one such person.
+"Many times my own life has been enhanced or even saved by other people who have shown their sorrow in a beautiful and digestible way," she says, referencing the playful illustrations of Maira Kalman.

 Everyone has their own unique fight-or-flight responses to acute stress.
 Jenny Slate's fight response, she tells me, is care.
 It's a blessing but also a curse.
 "I feel so sad when I feel unlovable, and for some reason, I have developed a deep internal reaction that's like an emergency system that reaches for beauty and softness," she explains.
 "And sometimes it is incredibly sad to reach for beauty and softness in a state of despair.
 But it is always there."